George H. Ramer: Biography

 Completing the Basic Course at Quantico, Virginia, in April 1951, 2ndLt Ramer embarked the following month for Korea.
 Before his death he saw action in the campaigns against the Chinese Communist Spring Offensive and in the United Nations Summer-Fall Offensive.

 His remains were returned to the United States in December 1951 and interred in Lewisburg Cemetery, Lewisburg, Pennsylvania.

 The Medal of Honor was presented to his widow on January 7, 1953, by Secretary of the Navy Daniel A. Kimball in Washington, D.C.

-In addition to the Medal of Honor and the Purple Heart awarded for his fatal wounds, 2ndLt Ramer's decorations include the Korean Service Medal with two bronze stars and the United Nations Service Medal.